 Additionally, training is the safest investment you can make.
 If you spend more money in advertising, it may or may not be effective in bringing customers to your business.
 Training is about improving results with the customers you already have coming to your business.

-Question, every business is different, how much is poor training costing you?
+Every business is different, but how much is poor training costing you?
 How could investing in training upfront improve your profits?